 While DSLR cameras have their advantages in terms of capturing excellent films, mirrorless cameras are more accessible to newcomers due to their ease of use and more adaptability to the amazing lenses available today.

-If you are looking for the best mirrorless cameras for beginners to get you started, this post is for you.
+This post is for you if you’re seeking the best mirrorless cameras for beginners to get you started.

 5 BEST MIRRORLESS CAMERAS FOR BEGINNERS - FILMMAKING CAMERAS

 Sensor: Full-frame | Resolution: 42.4 megapixels | Viewfinder: 2359K dots | Monitor: 3.2-inch tilt-angle touchscreen, 2,100K dots | Autofocus: 693+425 AF points | Max frame rate: 10fps | Video:4K at 30p | Weight: 653g (1.4 lb)

 Is the Sony a7RIII a good investment?
 This camera is at the top of the list of truly badass Mirrorless Cameras For Beginners that every aspiring filmmaker should have in their camera bag.

 Here are a few of my favorite aspects of this filming mirrorless camera.

 42 Megapixels – I understand that megapixels aren’t everything, but this camera has a lot of them!
 While compared to the FUJIFILM XT-2, which has 24.3 megapixels, it has a higher level of detail in its RAW photographs, so you don’t have to worry about losing quality when editing photos and videos.

 120fps (Slow-mo) – Although it may not be a feature that many filmmakers seek, the Sony A7III is difficult to beat for shooting silky smooth slow-motion footage with incredible resolution.
 I really like the “S&Q” function, which allows you to shoot and watch slow-motion footage directly in the camera.
 I no longer have to shoot at 60 frames per second.